microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-share-or-delegate-calendar.md

 Delegates are sharees who can view all information in and have write access to non-private events; they also receive meeting requests and responses, and respond to meeting requests on behalf of the owner.
 Additionally, the owner can give explicit permissions to delegates to view the owner's _private_ events on the calendar.

-Before calendar sharing or delegation takes effect, the owner sends a sharee or delegate an invitation, and the sharee or delegate has to accept the invitation.
+Before calendar sharing or delegation can take effect, the owner sends a sharee or delegate an invitation, and the sharee or delegate accepts the invitation or explicitly adds the shared or delegated calendar for access.
 All this occurs in an Outlook client.

 The rest of this article is based on the following example scenario:

 - Alex Wilber has delegated Megan Bowen to his primary calendar, and also permitted Megan to view private events in that calendar.
-- Alex shared a "Kids parties" calendar with Adele Vance and Megan Bowen, and gave both of them `read` permissions to all the details of the non-private events on the "Kids parties" calendar.
+- Alex shared a "Kids parties" calendar with Adele Vance and Megan Bowen, and gave both of them `read` permissions to all the details of non-private events on the "Kids parties" calendar, and free/busy status for private events.

-After the sharing and delegation have been set up and accepted in Outlook, apps can then use the Microsoft Graph API to do the following tasks:
+After the sharing and delegation take effect, apps can then use the Microsoft Graph API to do the following tasks:

 - [Get calendar information about sharees, delegates, and allowed permissions, and update individual permissions](#get-calendar-information-about-sharees-and-delegates-and-update-individual-permissions).
 - [Get the properties that describe the sharing or delegation of the calendar](#get-properties-of-a-shared-or-delegated-calendar).